Cyngua/BioLaySum-Project-2024/README.md

 ![Project workflow diagram](workflow.jpg)

 ## Environment Setup and Computing Infrastructure
 * Experiment I: We have a file called `env.yml` for virtual environment setup, which is provided by Yale CPSC452/552: Deep learning theory and application.
-The training process was run on the cpsc462 cluster [Yale McCleary](https://docs.ycrc.yale.edu/clusters/mccleary/), which supports `gpu_devel` with 6-core cpu.
+The training process was run on the cpsc462 cluster [Yale McCleary](https://docs.ycrc.yale.edu/clusters/mccleary/), which supports `gpu_devel` with 6-core cpu (Pytorch CUDA version 11.8, torch version 2.2.2).
 Here is the code to create conda environment:

 ``` sh
 # create conda environment